niuers/Distributed-System-Design-Review/Communications.md

 # Gossip Protocol
-1. Gossip protocol is a communication protocol that allows state sharing in distributed systems.
+1. Gossip protocol is a message protocol that allows state sharing in distributed systems.
 Most modern systems use this peer-to-peer protocol to disseminate information to all the members in a network or cluster.
 2. This protocol is used in a decentralized system that does not have any central node to keep track of all nodes and know if a node is down or not. what key ranges they are responsible for, and so on (this is basically a copy of the hash ring).
 3. Not synchronous
 ## how does a node know every other node’s current state in a decentralized distributed system?